 This marked the fourth consecutive year that Boxer & Gerson attorneys were invited to make a major presentation to the union’s leadership group, the Member Action Team, at the union’s annual conference.
 Last year’s event was in Los Angeles, with the venue alternating between Southern and Northern California annually.

-Maria Sager, Deirdre Mochel and Amy Shen took to the lectern for different portions of the presentation.
+Maria Grasso, Deirdre Mochel and Amy Shen took to the lectern for different portions of the presentation.
 Sager presented an overview of workers’ compensation law and reviewed the complexities of injury evaluation by physicians in the workers’ comp system, among other matters.
 She was followed by Mochel’s discussion of the benefits available for injured workers.
 Shen concluded with remarks on death benefits, employer penalties and settlements.

 Plentiful time was built in for questions and discussion among audience members and presenters.